MilesCranmer/PySR/README.md

 - [ ] Create flexible way of providing "simplification recipes."
 I.e., plus(plus(T, C), C) => plus(T, +(C, C)).
 The user could pass these.
 - [ ] Consider allowing multi-threading turned off, for faster testing (cache issue on travis).
 Or could simply fix the caching issue there.
 - [ ] Consider returning only the equation of interest; rather than all equations.
-- [x] Control max depth, rather than max number of nodes?

 ## Algorithmic performance ideas: